Selected Area: Edward/Kolety–Wakool

 Small freshes delivered under normal operating rules can result in small increases in lateral connectivity and provide small increase in river productivity.
 Flows through Millewa Forest have been demonstrated to provide a productivity boost into the Edward/Kolety–Wakool River system.
 The forest of the NSW mid-Murray forests can also play an important role in providing food to the rivers and creeks that are connected to them if environmental water is delivered at a cooler time of year to avoid poor water quality.

 Image caption: Refuge flows being delivered to the Edward River upstream of Deniliquin during the unregulated flood event and associated hypoxic conditions in November/December 2016.
-Credit: Commonwealth Environmental Water Office.
+Credit: Commonwealth Environmental Water Holder.

 Vegetation outcomes